glouppe/info8002-large-scale-data-systems/lecture6.md

 $\rightarrow$ Just disconnect.

-- Failure handling is *implicit* in Kademlia due to *data persistance*.
+- Failure handling is *implicit* in Kademlia due to *data persistence*.
 - No special actions required by other nodes (failed node will just be removed from the k-bucket).

 ---